 Christkindlmarkt Klagenfurt

 Kletzenbrot holds pride of place among Austrian Christmas fare.
 Named after the dried pears known as ‘Kletzen’, this dense fruit bread often contains other dried fruits, nuts and spices.
 Its preparation starts weeks before Christmas, as the fruits need to be soaked in rum or schnapps.
 If you’re fond of robust, fruity flavours, Kletzenbrot will certainly appeal to your palate.
-And not to worry, the alcohol content is negligible, as most of it evaporates during the baking process.
+And not to worry, the alcohol content is negligible, as most of it evaporates during baking.

 Vanillekipferl, crescent-shaped biscuits flavoured with vanilla and dusted with icing sugar, are synonymous with Austrian Christmases.
 The biscuits’ delicate, melt-in-the-mouth texture is a result of the ground almonds or hazelnuts mixed into the dough.
 Their crescent shape is a nod to Austria’s history, symbolising the Turkish crescent moon during the time of the Ottoman Empire.
 A vegetarian-friendly treat, vanillekipferl could be your go-to snack while relaxing by the fireplace.